Simulation Options on the Web

 Figure 1.
 Array Selection

-which array on the ALMA site they wish to simulate.
-Included in the
+The first menu on the web interface allows the user to select which array on the ALMA site they wish to simulate.
+Included in the menu are:

 Sky Setup